-If, in addition to the alcohol fuels credit, you have other credits for the tax year, or a carry-over of any of these credits, or if this credit is from a passive activity, complete Form 6478 only through line 11.
-Then complete Form 3800 to figure your general business credit.
+If, in addition to the alcohol fuels credit, you have any of the other credits for the tax year, or a carryover of any of these credits, or if this credit is from a passive activity, complete Form 6478 only through line 11.
+Then complete Form 3800.
+General Business Credit, to figure your general business credit.
 File both Form 6478 and Form 3800 with your tax return.
+For more information, see Form 3800.